 I am so excited to share today’s post with you, not just because it’s a drool-worthy recipe, but because it’s a guest post from my friend Jess who blogs over at Hello to Fit!
-Jess is a Virginia Blogger who I finally had a chance to meet in person a couple weeks ago!
-I absolutely love her blog and her approach to a healthy lifestyle so I asked her if she’d be willing to write a guest post for me!
-She developed this amazing brownie recipe, so while I spend the day exploring New York City, I’ll leave you with this amazing recipe…
+Jess is a Virginia Blogger and social media consultant for small businesses.
+I absolutely love her blog and her approach to a healthy lifestyle so I asked her if she’d be willing to share a recipe with my readers!
+I’m so excited for you to try this brownie recipe!

 Coconut sugar is an alternative to regular refined sugar.
 It’s made from the sap of cut flower buds of the coconut palm, and has been utilized in regions around Southeast Asia for thousands of years.
-When I traveled to Thailand last February, I got to see local women making coconut sugar at one of the markets!
+When I traveled to Thailand, I got to see local women making coconut sugar at one of the markets!

 While thinking of a recipe to make for you all, I knew I wanted to incorporate two things: simplicity (in regards to ingredients) and a unique ingredient (i.e. coconut sugar).
 With our busy lives and growing to-do lists, we can always benefit from making an easy recipe with simple ingredients, right?

 While coconut sugar is “still” sugar, there can be trace amounts of benefits to cooking with coconut sugar as opposed to table sugar.
 Coconut sugar ranks 35 on the glycemic index, whereas regular sugar ranks between 60 and 75.
 A lower glycemic index could mean less chances of blood sugar spiking (less “crash” afterward), which impacts insulin levels.
 Does that mean you should consume massive amounts of coconut sugar because it’s “healthier” than regular sugar?
 Not necessarily, but it’s nice to know that we can make small changes without sacrificing taste and flavor.